-- No decisive action from previous planning.
-The State essentially operates the same mental health hospital system as during the last Sunset Advisory Commission review 15 years ago, despite years of planning and discussion.
-In 1999, legislation resulting from the Sunset review of the Texas Department of Mental Health and Mental Retardation required the agency to conduct long-range planning and make recommendations regarding the most efficient long-term use and management of the state mental health hospitals.
-This plan was last updated in 2005.
-More recently, the 2013-2017 Health and Human Services Commission (HHSC) System Strategic Plan acknowledges the need for increased state mental health hospital capacity, the impact of the forensic population on the system, and indicates each hospital will be master-planned with consideration of efficiencies of hospital campus infrastructure.
-However, no comprehensive master plans yet exist. - Ineffectual results from recent legislative enactments.
-In 2013, the 83rd Legislature directed DSHS to develop several additional plans and reports related to state mental health services and hospitals, but the results of these efforts are still pending.
-House Bill 3793 directed DSHS to develop a plan for appropriate and timely mental health services, including allocating mental health outpatient and state mental health hospital resources for forensic, civil, and voluntary commitments.
-Implementation of the initial plan, released in January 2014, must begin in August 2014.
-House Bill 1023 required DSHS to make recommendations on mental health workforce shortages.
-Completed in February 2014, the draft report includes broad recommendations to address workforce shortages including continuing to use telemedicine and expanding medical education to meet existing and future projected workforce needs, none of which completely address immediate workforce needs.
-Finally, a rider in the current General Appropriations Act required DSHS to develop a 10-year plan for psychiatric inpatient hospitalization considering state mental health hospital infrastructure, capacity, and costs for recommended changes.
+The state hospital system is essentially unchanged from the last Sunset review 15 years ago. continuing to use telemedicine and expanding medical education to meet existing and future projected workforce needs, none of which completely address immediate workforce needs.12 Finally, a rider in the current General Appropriations Act required DSHS to develop a 10-year plan for psychiatric inpatient hospitalization considering state mental health hospital infrastructure, capacity, and costs for recommended changes.
 DSHS has been slow to develop this plan despite the December 1, 2014 deadline.
 HHSC and DSHS released a request for proposal in January 2014 to complete an initial study to help inform the plan with a goal to commence work in April, but received only one response.
 As of May 1, HHSC and DSHS had begun contract negotiations with the sole respondent but had not yet made an award.